 As per the SID [1], besides accuracy, latency, network efficiency and device efficiency aspects should be studied in the study item.
-The scalability, latency and average power consumption of devices can be related.Proposal 2: For assessing scalability of positioning solutions, latency of positioning procedure should be studied as a function of number of devices to be positioned.
-Average power consumption of UE should also be studied as a function of number of UEs to be positioned.
-Such assessment would give a clear picture of scalability of a positioning solution while also providing metrics for latency and power consumption.22
+The scalability, latency and average power consumption of devices can be related.

+.

+Proposal 2-2:

+Physical layer latency, UE power consumption, scalability/capacity, network efficiency can be considered as important design factors for potential enhancements and solutions.

 Interested companies are welcome to provide their opinions on above proposal and additional considerations on target positioning requirements in Rel-17 in Table 2-2.